nicoleump/ga-dsiplus/roadmap/week07/readme.md

 ## Guided Practice: (10/25)

 "Tell me about yourself."
 - This is an opportunity to channel our professional brands.
 We’ve all been working on defining our brands.
 This is your chance to put it into action.
 This is not an invitation to recite your entire life story or even to go bullet by bullet through your resume.
 Instead, it’s probably your first and best chance to pitch the hiring manager on why you’re the right one for the job.
-Consider this simple formula, [the Past-Present-Future formula](https://www.themuse.com/advice/a-simple-formula-for-answering-tell-me-about-yourself).
+Consider this simple formula, [the Present-Past-Future formula](https://www.themuse.com/advice/a-simple-formula-for-answering-tell-me-about-yourself).

 Start with the present - where you are right now.